-Our Programme of Courses contains over 300 practical and academic courses on the arts, languages, literature, history, science and technology, and world matters.
+Our Programme contains over 300 practical and academic courses on the arts, languages, literature, history, science and technology, and world matters.
 We schedule leisure activities and fitness classes, organise walks and make music together.

 U3AC runs two lecture series during term-time.
 The Wednesday afternoon lecture is on a general topic – it could be environmental, historical, political or social.
 The Norah Boyce Science Lectures are on alternate Tuesdays in the Autumn and Spring Terms: their strapline is ‘Science for everyone’.